Minneapolis shooting: What we know and don't know

 Who is the cop in the shooting?

 Two officers responded to the scene.
-Officer Mohamed Noor was identified by his attorney as the officer who shot Justine Ruszczyk.
+Officer Mohamed Noor was identified by his attorney as the officer who shot Ruszczyk.
 Noor extended his condolences to the family in a statement through his attorney.

 "He takes these events very seriously because, for him, being a police officer is a calling," attorney Thomas Plunkett said.
 "He joined the police force to serve the community and to protect the people he serves.
 Officer Noor is a caring person with a family he loves and he empathizes with the loss others are experiencing.